 On average about 80% of people experience good to excellent results following foot and ankle surgery.
 They have significant pain relief and return of good functional movement and strength.
 Some pain or discomfort is common for about 3 to 4 months following surgery.
-After this, the reduced pain and improved mobility allows patients to walk, sit, drive a car and cope with everyday activities.
+After this, the reduced pain and improved mobility allows most patients to walk, sit, drive a car and cope with everyday activities (depending on pre-existing health and mobility).
 The surgical outcomes for specific foot and ankle surgeries vary depending on the type of surgery and the individual patient.